Robert Berger (footballer)

-Robert Berger (born 7 November 1996) is a professional footballer who plays as a right back for Chemnitzer FC in the Regionalliga Nordost.
+Robert Berger (born 7 November 1996) is a professional footballer who plays as a right back for Hallescher FC in the Regionalliga Nordost.
 Born in Germany, he has represented both Germany and Kazakhstan at youth level.

 Club career

 Berger is a youth exponent from Energie Cottbus.
 He made his 2.
 Bundesliga debut at 11 May 2014 against FC Ingolstadt 04.
 He replaced Erik Jendrišek after 70 minutes in a 2–0 away defeat.